Michelle Izmaylov: Career

 In May 2009, she joined FutureWord Publishing as Editor of Science-Fiction, Fantasy and Futuristic novels.
 In May 2011, she also joined World Castle Publications as a book illustrator.
 Her illustrated titles include Squazles! and Dart and the Squirrels.

 Her third novel, Galaxy Watch, was awarded the 2011 Forward National Literature Award (Second Place, General Fiction).
 In 2013, she won the Artistine Mann Award in Creative Non-Fiction.
 She was also selected by Salman Rushdie for his Master Class in Creative Writing.
 Her novella Ricochet was published in June 2013.

-Her most recent literary work explores narrative medicine.
-She received first place in the 2016 national Gold – Hope Tang, MD Humanism in Medicine Essay Contest for "Your Soul is Not Concrete."
-Her medical essays, such as "Two Creams, Three Sugars" and "The Seventh Year", have been published widely in some of the most recognized medical journals such as the Journal of General Internal Medicine, Journal of the American Geriatrics Society, the American Journal of Kidney Diseases, Academic Medicine, and Academic Emergency Medicine.
+Her recent literary work explores narrative medicine.
+She received first place in the 2016 national Gold – Hope Tang, MD Humanism in Medicine Essay Contest.
+She has published more than fifty essays, and her essays have been published in some of the most widely recognized medical journals such as The Lancet Psychiatry and Annals of Internal Medicine.

-In 2020, while finishing her residency training and beginning work as a hospitalist on the front lines of the coronavirus pandemic, she partnered with Dr. Thea Tran to raise over $8,000 in one week to support the Nashville VA environmental services staff.
+In 2020, while finishing her residency training and beginning work as a hospitalist on the front lines of the coronavirus pandemic, she collaborated with a physician colleague to raise over $8,000 in one week to support the Nashville VA environmental services staff.
 This served as a launching point for the From Two Doctors project with a goal to share the stories of those who have been impacted by the pandemic.
 The project won a grant from the "Vessi Community Fund" in addition to receiving sponsorships from many national companies.